keboola/indigo-ui/README.md

 #### Releasing new version

-- New tagged release is only needed if there's a change in `src/indigo` or `src/components` folders and you want to make those change available for users.
+- New tagged release is only needed if there's a change in `src/indigo` or `src/components` folders and you want to make those changes available for users.
 - Please respect Semantic versioning

 Steps: